-It was around 7 pm, neither day nor night, that bleak blue-grey hour that’s warmed only by company and headlights.
+It was around 7 PM, neither day nor night, that bleak blue-grey hour that’s warmed only by company and headlights.
 There were remnants of rush hour cars escaping freeway traffic and cluttering Mulholland instead.
 Freezer was impatient.
 We wanted our road to ourselves.
-So Freezer, whose instinct is always to protect me, on this one occasion, partook in his only display of recklessness in my company.
+So Freezer, whose instinct is always to protect me, on this occasion partook in his one act of recklessness that involved me.

 Mulholland is a winding, two-lane road, one for each direction.
 Between the road’s narrowness and its blind curves, there is no room for legal passing.
 Your only hope is for the slow driver in front of you to pull over so you could drive on.

-We were back on our side of the road with no cars ahead — just in time for a police car to turn on its siren for us.
-We hadn’t noticed it in the line of cars behind us before Freezer had begun the pass.
+We were back on the right side of the road with no cars ahead — just in time for a police car to turn on its siren for us.
+We hadn’t noticed it in the line of cars behind us before Freezer began the pass.

 Freezer’s brain fast calculated that we could outrun the cops.
 He sped up.
-Meanwhile, my brain replayed all the highway police car chases he made me watch.
-The ones that ALWAYS end in disaster for the pursued.
-Destruction, incarceration, humiliation.
-The only thing I learned in fact, from those numbing, plot-less, testosterone-aimed spectacles is, you never attempt to outrun the cops.
+Meanwhile, my brain replayed all the real-time police car chases he made me watch on local channels.
+The ones that always ended in disaster for the pursued.
+Destruction, humiliation, incarceration.
+The only thing I learned in fact, from those numbing, plot-less, testosterone-aimed programming is, you never attempt to outrun the cops.

 But Freezer had concluded that the cop car, starting off three cars behind us, had to wait for all the oncoming traffic we had squeezed through to clear before it could give chase.
 My jaw went slack.
 We are so fucked, I wanted to say.
 But I didn’t want to distract him and have us accidentally drive over the cliff.
 If I was going die in the crash landing of a flying car, I wanted to be behind the wheel, not in the inglorious passenger seat!